 Let’s take a look at how LBJ has built his enormous fortune throughout the years.

 At 19, James won the NBA Rookie of the Year after averaging more than 20 points per game for the Cavs.
-Ever since, his production has been off the charts, and he’s been compensated well for his work.
+Ever since, his production has been off the charts, and he’s been compensated well for his work in re-writing NBA history.

 According to Spotrac, James has made about $307 million to date in career earnings playing basketball.
 That figure is spread across 11 seasons with the Cavaliers, four with the Miami Heat and two with the Los Angeles Lakers.
 He’ll have made more than $400 million in basketball earnings alone when he finally decides to call it quits.